Albanian 'No' deals blow to Syria chemical weapons plan

 TIGHT DEADLINES

-"The plan provides a clear roadmap.
-It sets ambitious milestones to be met by the government," OPCW Director General Ahmet Uzumcu said in a statement.
-"This next phase will be the most challenging and its timely execution will require the existence of a secure environment for the verification and transport of chemical weapons."

-"Continuing international support and assistance for this endeavour will remain crucial," he said.
+A draft proposal being reviewed by the Executive Council on Friday called for most chemical materials to be removed from Syria in just six weeks, or by December 31, and for remaining chemical weapons facilities to be destroyed by March.

-Saying it respected Albania's decision, the United States said the deadlines could still be met.
+Saying it respected Albania's decision, the United States stressed it remained confident of meeting the deadlines.

 "The United States will continue to work with Allies and partners as well as the OPCW and the United Nations to ensure the elimination of Syria's chemical weapons program," the U.S. embassy in Tirana said in a statement.

-"We remain confident that we will complete elimination of the program within the timeline agreed upon."
+"We remain confident that we will complete elimination of the (weapons) program within the timeline agreed upon," it said.

 Still to be worked out, however, is how to safely transport the chemical weapons through contested territory to a port in northern Syria to be shipped abroad.

-Once the chemicals are safely out of Syria, the pressure will be off for them to be destroyed in the short term, but diplomats are concerned they could fall be targeted by militants or stolen and sold on the black market.
+Once the chemicals are safely out of Syria, the pressure will be off for them to be destroyed in the short term, but diplomats are concerned they could fall into the wrong hands, be targeted by militants, or stolen and sold on the black market.

+Final destruction of all toxic material must be completed by the end of next year, six months beyond the date originally set out in a Russian/US agreement.

 The timetable is part of an ambitious disarmament pact, backed by the United Nations and which may also bring in the support of the NATO military alliance and other countries offering logistical, financial and technical assistance.